njohnson68/CS_4395_Portfolio/README.md

 ### What I Learned in this Assignment
 I’m still pretty new to Python, so this was all a learning experience for me.
 This assignment allowed me to practice doing things in Python like creating a class, using pickle, and taking in user input.

+## Homework 2: Word Guessing Game
+[This program](Homework2/homework2_npj190000.py) uses Python and NLTK features to explore a text file and create a word guessing game.